Rasht Valley, Tajikistan

 Looking for other hikes in Tajikistan?
 Check out the 10 best treks in Tajikistan

 From Taviladara there’s a rough 4×4 track that swings south and takes you to Khovaling, a small town in the Baljuvon District of Khatlon Region.
 Seldom a tourist makes it out here to the Yakhsu Valley, but the area has some wild geology worth the detour for.

 Very few people, even Tajiks know about the Yakhsu Valley.
 Your best bet to visit would be to head to Tavildara or Khovaling and hire a local driver to take you over the pass and along the valley.
 If you have your own 4WD, understand some Tajik or Russian and are ready for a breakdown or ten you can take on this adventure independently.

 The road is often flooded or covered in landslides in spring.

 From Khovaling it’s possible to continue onto the Sar i Khosor Nature Reserve via the town of Baljuvon to explore the rarely visited area and its interesting rock formations.
 We were leaning toward heading to Sar i Khosar and Childukhtaron after our trek over Gardan i Kaftar Pass, but after meeting a local who knew of both of the reserves decided not to when he told us that you need at least a week to really explore the area (I had about 4 days to get Grant back to Dushanbe), so ultimately decided to save it for another time.
 Surprisingly, there is a resort just outside Baljuvon near the Mullokoni Waterfall, book a room here.

-Read more information about visiting Sar i Khosar at Southern Tajikistan Tourism.
+Read more information about visiting in my guide to Sary Khosar Valley.

 Another possibility from Khovaling is taking the rough mountain road to Childukhtaron (40 Girls) Reserve to explore the jagged rock pinnacles the reserve is named after, or to hike into the Hazrati Shoh Range.